mNEXSPIKE DEMONSTRATED A ROBUST IMMUNE RESPONSE1

 mNEXSPIKE (COVID-19 Vaccine, mRNA) is a vaccine indicated for active immunization to prevent coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

-mNEXSPIKE is approved for use in individuals who have been previously vaccinated with any COVID-19 vaccine and are:
+mNEXSPIKE is approved for use in individuals who are:

 - 65 years of age and older, or